 If relabelling or repackaging are carried out in accordance with these requirements, these activities will not make the distributor change status to that of manufacturer.
-On the other hand, if one of the requirements is not met, the operator has the status of manufacturer and must fulfil all the obligations pertaining thereto.
+On the other hand, if one of the requirements is not met, the operator must fulfil all the obligations applicable to manufacturer status.